belongtothenight/File-Format-Converter/README.md

     3. [x] MD
     4. [x] XML to CSV

-*MD: Markdown files that contains only one table.
+*MD: Markdown files that contain only one table.<br/>
 *XML: XML files generated from labelImg.

 ## Troubleshoot
-1. Convert and Export: Please select converter.
+1. Convert and Export: Please select converter.<br/>
-   Problem: Button 'Convert and Export' in tab 'Single Conversion' doesn't work even if all names and directory are correct
+   Problem: Button 'Convert and Export' in the tab 'Single Conversion' doesn't work even if all names and directories are correct.<br/>
-   Fix: Try install python package 'pyarrow'.
+   Fix: Try to install the python package 'pyarrow'.

 ## Bug
-1. ListBox -> Program Freeze.
+1. **ListBox -> Program Freeze.**<br/>
-   Problem: Click on the listbox in tab 'Single Conversion' before selecting any directory will cause it to freeze.
+   *Problem:* Click on the list box in the tab 'Single Conversion' before selecting any directory will cause it to freeze.<br/>
-   Status: Unsolved.
+   *Status:* Unsolved.
-2. Window -> Always on top.
+2. **Window -> Always on top.**<br/>
-   Problem: The entire FFC window always display on top of every other windows.
+   *Problem:* The entire FFC window is always displayed on top of every other window.<br/>
-   Status: Fixed.
+   *Status:* Fixed.
-3. Select -> Program Freeze.
+3. **Select -> Program Freeze.**<br/>
-   Problem: Click 'Select' in tab 'Single Conversion' before 'Export Filename' was input causing it to freeze.
+   *Problem:* Click 'Select' in tab 'Single Conversion' before 'Export Filename' was input causing it to freeze.<br/>
-   Status: Unsolved.
+   *Status:* Unsolved.
-4. Bulk to Bulk CSV to Parquet -> Parquet file can't be previewed.
+4. **Bulk to Bulk CSV to Parquet -> Parquet file can't be previewed.**<br/>
-   Problem: When doing the above mentioned process, those csv files' table contains not only the numbers would result like this.
+   *Problem:* When doing the above-mentioned process, those CSV files' table contains not only the numbers that would result like this.<br/>
-   Status: Unsolved.
+   *Status:* Unsolved.

 ## Possible Improvement
 1. Rewrite the validating mechanism of the tab 'Single Conversion'.
 2. Add validating mechanism to the tab 'Bulk to Bulk Conversion'.
-3. Add progress bar in the tab 'Bulk to Bulk Conversion'.
+3. Add a progress bar in the tab 'Bulk to Bulk Conversion'.
 4. Add multiprocessing feature to the tab 'Bulk to Bulk Conversion'.
-5. Refresh window when 'Convert and Export' is processing.
+5. Refresh the window when 'Convert and Export' is processing.
 6. Add JSON Converter.
 7. Add AVRO Converter.